 ADD Nashville Support Group

-ADDNashville is a support group for adults diagnosed with attention deficit disorder.
+ADDNashville is a support group for adults diagnosed with attention deficit hyperactivity disorder.
 There is no cost, but you must have a diagnosis of ADD/ADHD in order to attend.
 Attendees may bring a supportive guest (spouse, parent, etc.) up to two times upon approval from Terry.
-The group offers mutual support and an opportunity to share successful coping strategies.
-To sign up for email reminders of meetings, click to email me a request to be added to the list.
-Please put “Add me to the ADDNashville List” in the subject line, and confirm that you have a diagnosis of ADHD.
+The group offers mutual support, connection, and an opportunity to share successful coping strategies.

 The group is hosted by Terry M. Huff, LCSW, and Sara Skillen, COC®, CPO®.
 Additional details:

-- First and third Mondays of each month
+- First and third Tuesdays of each month

 - 6:30 to 8:00 pm